SHAKIB2000/WEBRTC-Project/README.md

 Open to mass people with meeting function.

 # 7. Conclusion
 This system design document provides a comprehensive overview of the One-to-One Video Calling Platform architecture, components, and features.
-It serves as a guide for development, testing, and deployment.
+It serves as a guide for development.